nanoporetech/bwapy/README.md

 bwapy
 =====

-*This package is no longer maintained by Oxford Nanopore Technologies'.
+*This package is no longer maintained by Oxford Nanopore Technologies.
 It is left here for posterity as we know of no other python binding to bwa.*
 ---